 - a.
 The provisions of the state LLC act, including any prohibitions on the type of business that can be conducted by LLCs.
 The provisions of the state LLC act that control the merger of an LLC with another entity or the conversion of a partnership into an LLC also have a bearing. - b.
 The taxes and other costs that will be imposed by the state of organization on an LLC, as opposed to the existing form of entity.
 These include not only income tax, but in some cases, annual filing fees, franchise tax, and other state taxes, and fees. - c.
 The cost of forming an LLC in the state.
-The cost of organizing an LLC is minimal in almost every state, but does vary from state to state. - d.
-The tax cost of forming an LLC in the state.
-Special attention should be given to how the conversion will affect the converting entity's property tax liability. - e.
+The cost of organizing an LLC is minimal in almost every state, but does vary from state to state.
+Special attention should be given to how the conversion will affect the converting entity's property tax liability. - d.
 The cost of transferring property in certain types of conversions.
-State transfer tax rules will vary from state to state. - f.
+State transfer tax rules will vary from state to state. - e.
 The owners' exposure to liability.
 In some conversion structures, the owners of the converting entity will be exposed to liability for the debts of the entity at some point during the conversion process because of the deemed chain of events.
-(In most partnership conversions, the general partners of the converting partnership remain liable for the converting partnership's preconversion debts.) - g.
+(In most partnership conversions, the general partners of the converting partnership remain liable for the converting partnership's preconversion debts.) - f.
 The impact of the state statute on the ability of members to use valuation discounts for estate planning purposes.
-For example, LLCs formed in states where members have no right of withdrawal generally result in a higher discount for lack of marketability than LLCs formed in states without such a provision.
-The Economic Growth and Tax Reconciliation Act of 2001 phases out the estate tax by 2010, making the discussion of valuation discounts for estate tax purposes moot for members dying after 2009.
-Note, however, that the repeal of the estate tax sunsets on December 31, 2010 unless reinstated by Congress.
-It seems highly likely at this time that some form of estate tax legislation will be enacted prior to the sunset date that retains an estate tax. - h.
+For example, LLCs formed in states where members have no right of withdrawal generally result in a higher discount for lack of marketability than LLCs formed in states without such a provision. - g.
 The availability of series LLCs.
 Delaware, Illinois, Iowa, Nevada, Oklahoma, Tennessee, and Utah now permit LLCs to designate separate series (or divisions) within the entity into which assets and ownership interests can be segregated.
 See the previous lesson for a discussion of series LLCs.

 Merger of Entities Formed in Different States.
 Some states, such as New York and California, allow domestic LLCs to merge or consolidate with other types of business entities (including corporations and partnerships) with no requirement that the other business entity be formed in the same state as the domestic LLC.
 Accordingly, a corporation formed in Oregon could merge into a California LLC under the California statute.
 Other states permit domestic LLCs to merge only with other domestic or foreign LLCs, or put other restrictions on the ability of a domestic LLC to merge.
 Depending on how the conversion is structured, the LLC may have to be formed in a state whose LLC statute permits the desired merger.
-(Although a corporation, because two corporations are not involved.)
+(Although a corporation is frequently authorized by state law to merge with an LLC, such a merger is not a tax-free Type A reorganization, because two corporations are not involved.)
 However, Reg.
 1.368-2(b)(1)(ii) allows a Type A merger of a corporation into a single-member disregarded entity (including a single-member LLC that does not elect corporate status) where the merger is the result of the operation of state law and the following events occur simultaneously at the effective time of the transaction: